go-stuff/mongostore/README.md

 ```

 Once the keys added to the `environment`, sessions and cookies will be maintained each time `NewMongoStore` is run.
 Messages like `securecookie: the value is not valid` will be avoided, this happens when previously created cookies, still in the browser, used different authentication and encryption keys.

+## Example

+The [github.com/go-stuff/web](https://github.com/go-stuff/web) repository uses [github.com/go-stuff/mongostore](https://github.com/go-stuff/mongostore) you can this example code to see how it is used.

 ## License